-Netherland leg-spinner Philippe Boissevain is the latest entrant to the list of most expensive bowling spells in ODI cricket.
+Netherland leg-spinner Philippe Boissevain is fifth on the list of most expensive bowling spells in ODI cricket.

 Boissevain recorded figures of 10-0-108-0 against England in the first ODI of their three-match series in Amstelveen.

-Bhuvneshwar Kumar is the only Indian to feature in the top five list of most expensive spells in ODIs.
+Meanwhile, Bhuvneshwar Kumar is the only Indian to feature in this list of most expensive spells in ODIs.